Work-Life Balance for Teachers

 As a certified burnout coach, I often work with individuals who are experiencing burnout or, at the very least, feeling drained, flat, and near exhaustion.
 Many of these individuals come from the field of education.
 If you ask AI which fields of employment experience burnout the most, education is consistently at the top.

 I recently worked with an Early Career Teacher (ECT) in their first year of teaching who expressed doubts about staying in education.
+For more on this topic, see Teacher well being.
 They found the hours overwhelming and the AI tools to reduce workload excessive.
 This is disheartening for many reasons.
 First, education is an incredibly rewarding profession.
-Observing the progress and development of students is inspiring, and being even a small part of that journey can be energizing.
+Observing the progress and development of students is inspiring, and being even a small part of that process can be energizing.
 Secondly, the education system needs good teachers.

 So, how do we ensure that education remains sustainable over the long term?
 The phrase work-life balance comes to mind, but perhaps it should be reframed as life-work balance or even setting boundaries.